korseby/container-ecomet/tutorial/README.md

 Fig. 9: Overview of the entire workflow

 The processing of the entire workflow will take about 30 minutes, depending on load and the number of CPU cores of the workstation Galaxy is running.

+When the entries in the right pane have become green, you can click on them to see details.
+A click on the small “eye” icon will open a particular plot or text file of the module.